aptmac/dfs-helper-nhl/README.md

 ## How to use:

+### Method 1: Use the `dfs_helper.py` script

+The `dfs_helper.py` script acts as an interface for the fetcher and solver scripts.
+It allows the user to easily download new data, import existing data, and create rosters based on their needs.
+There are built-in settings that can be configured based on the options in the manual solver script.
+This includes requesting multiple rosters (coming soon tm), including and excluding certain players in these rosters (also coming soon tm), and indicating where the results should be written to.

+`> python dfs_helper.py`

+### Method 2: Run the fetch and solver scripts manually
 First you need to fetch the data (salary, DFS game information, and projected scores).

 `> python fetch_data.py (-p | -f)`